quandaworld/men-stack-crud-app-lab/README.md

 ## Attributions

-This is a lab submission of General Assembly coursework.
+This is a lab submission for General Assembly coursework.

 ## Technologies Used